kwachmat/competitive/README.md

 This repository contains some of algorithmic tasks & puzzles solved by me.

 ### What is SPOJ?
 SPOJ (Sphere Online Judge) is a problemset archive, online judge and contest hosting service accepting solutions in many languages.

-Just find a problem from one of the extensive problemsets, write a solution in your favorite language, submit it ... and pray.
+Find a problem from one of the extensive problemsets, write a solution in your favorite language and submit it.

 ### What is CodinGame?
 CodinGame is a gamified programming platform where software developers compete together to learn, improve their craft and discover great job opportunities through fun online programming challenges.